By Lara Hocheiser, Flow and Grow Kids Yoga Founder, Owner, and Teacher Trainer and Kathryn Boland, Flow and Grow Kids Yoga Graduate and Blog Manager

 Lara teaching a private lesson over Zoom

 This will be a notable trend because of the social distancing that this year brought.
-Social distancing will remain necessary, in terms of public health, until the approved vaccines are more widely distributed.
+Social distancing will remain necessary until the approved vaccines are more widely distributed, which could take a while.
 Beyond that, socially-distanced models have advantages that various sectors have recognized (the sad fact of not being able to physically connect and be together in space notwithstanding) -- being able to reach clients and audiences across the nation and across the world, for example.

 With kids yoga, those same models allow for customization to best serve the students, families, and educators at hand.
-Formats for socially-distanced kids yoga include small group, semi-private, private, and pods.
+Formats for socially-distanced kids yoga include small group, semi-private, private, and pods to cater to any age or niche.
 These options allow teachers to offer just what your kids need, when they need it, for as long as they need it -- and will continue to do so.

 Fall 2020 Foundations Course training over Zoom

-They say that necessity is the mother of invention.
 Kids yoga and mindfulness teachers are committed to bringing the practice to kids, families, caregivers, and educators -- pandemic or no pandemic.
 Further, we know that what we do matters now more than ever.
 This time has led kids yoga teachers to create videos, lesson plans and cards, and downloads of all kinds.
-We’ve made online groups and portals/apps as other ways for students to access our content.
-Check out our shop with all sorts of products to help share yoga and mindfulness with the kids/youth in your life, as well as our on-demand classes on Kidpass!
+We had previously made online groups and portals/apps as other ways for students to access our content, and continue to expand content and access.
+Check outour shop with products to help share yoga and mindfulness with the kids/youth in your life, as well asour on-demand classes on Kidpass!
+While we have been creating this content since 2015, it's wonderful to see more of it from diverse creators and voices.

 One of the many pandemic-friendly yoga products available in our shop

 If it’s any indication of a wider trend, I have already been invited to speak or be a panelist at five conferences!
-I’ve also seen an uptick in blogs, as well as way more voices in podcasts -- I was interviewed by seven in the past year!
-More content doesn’t necessarily mean more good content, so make sure to use your yogic discernment when tuning in.
+Online conferences are on the rise.
+I’ve also seen an uptick in blogs, as well as a multitude of new voices in podcasts -- I was interviewed by seven in the past year!
+More content doesn’t necessarily mean moregoodcontent, so make sure to use your discernment when tuning in.
 Yet more dialogue can bring more thought leadership, inspiration, and networking.

-One of my favorite parts about this training is seeing people actually follow their dreams and pursue the business side of kids yoga!
+One of the positives aspects of the pandemic bringing teacher training online training is the opportunity to see people following their dreams to build yoga education businesses.
 Check out all of my fabulous trainees from the Spring 2020 Cohort, who have created or enhanced their own businesses!

-~~Ava Dussault and her mom have started a kids yoga and mindfulness company, 2MindfulGirls, where they provide classes and resources for kids yoga classes and teachers!
+~~Ava Dussault and her mom have started a kids yoga and mindfulness company, 2MindfulGirls, where they provide classes and resources for kids yoga classes and teachers.
+They have a brick and mortar business in Worcestor, MA where children can now take yoga classes in person.

-~~Brittany Stockwell, otherwise known as The Purple Violinist, has begun creating kids yoga resources and teaching yoga and mindfulness classes!
+~~Brittany Stockwell, otherwise known as The Purple Violinist, has begun creating kids yoga resources and teaching yoga and mindfulness classes, including a yoga summer camp.

-~~Teresa Jackson already had a yoga company, The Pure Light Yoga, but recently has added children’s classes!
+~~Teresa Jackson's The Pure Light Yoga, has added community yoga classes.

-And that is just some of my Spring Cohort!
-From the Fall Cohort, which finished only 3 weeks ago, two people have already launched their businesses, catering to their specific communities.
+And that is just some of amazing success from the Spring Cohort!
+Of the Fall Cohort, which finished only 3 weeks ago, two people have already launched their businesses, catering to their specific communities.
 Some have begun to make life-changing career shifts and have even gotten press coverage!
 Stay tuned to our blog for more news and stories about the amazing work they’re doing.

-I have trained so many people that are doing such big things, and I am so proud of them all.
+I have trained so people that are doing big things, and I am so proud of them.

 Some members of the Spring 2020 cohort forging their own paths following training

 In and out of kids yoga, virtual trainings allow people across the globe to learn from various thought leaders -- those they might not have access to with only in-person options.
 Multiculturalism, cultural competency, and decolonization work will be key for all attending to feel seen, heard, respected, and safe.
 Those values and standards are therefore essential for those global offerings to succeed.
-Representation, inclusion, diversity, and equity are values front-and-center to Flow and Grow Kids Yoga's work (just take a look at our imagery and the spectrum of people in our community, for instance).
+Representation, inclusion, diversity, and equity are values front-and-center to Flow and Grow Kids Yoga's work and has been since day one.
+We have made our hiring practices and the visual representation of children with these values at the forefront.

 Lara skill-sharing with friends in Japan